wxwern/cs2103t-tp/docs/UserGuide.md

 ## Using Jobby

-This section explains how we can understand and input commands in the app, like formatting and autocomplete.
+This section explains the details of how we can interact with Jobby.

 If you're looking for the list of available commands, check out the [Features](#features) section instead.

 ### Command Structure

+<span class="learning-outcome">:trophy: How to understand and write Jobby commands</span>

+<span class="beginner-difficulty">Beginner</span>

 In Jobby, we write commands in the command box at the top of Jobby's window.